equinor/appsec-owasptop10wrkshp/resources/k8s-hosting/setup.md

-kubectl create -f loadbalancer.yaml# Setting up the Multi-Juicer Kubernetes Cluster
+az group create --location westeurope --name multi-juicer# Setting up the Multi-Juicer Kubernetes Cluster

+## Configurations
+- You might want to change the max allowed instances in the

 ## 1. Create a resource group